dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 - Import databases
 - Run updates

-As we began looking towards Drupal 8, we looked for ways we could improve our development workflow and toolset, with a view towards improving efficiency and productivity.
+As we began moving towards Drupal 8, we looked for ways we could improve our development workflow and toolset, aiming improving efficiency and productivity.
 More specifically related to this post, improving the process of building a site on our VMs and environments, with as little manual work as possible.

 We decided to explore this using Drupal Console (https://drupalconsole.com/), which is a CLI tool to interact and debug Drupal websites.
 While it met most of our needs, we thought about extending it to allow the creation of global custom commands and use chain commands more easily.

 # Initial investigation
-To understand more about how Drupal Console works, I used the example shipped with Drupal Console to create a site configuration in the following location ~/.console/sites/.
+To understand more about how Drupal Console works, I used the example shipped with Drupal Console to create a site configuration in the following location *~/.console/sites/*.

 File: *drupalvm.yml*
 ```javascript